jphaugla/redisEnterpriseDockerCompose/README.md

 ;; WHEN: Thu Dec 12 14:12:56 UTC 2019
 ;; MSG SIZE  rcvd: 164
 ```
-3. To access dns server from browser
+4. To access dns server from browser (only getting this to work on firefox)
 ```bash
 https://localhost:10000
 ```